jucian0/turbo-version/CONTRIBUTING.md

 6. Push your changes to your forked repository.

-7. Submit a pull request to the Turbo Version repository.
+7. Submit a pull request to the Turboversion repository.

 ## Pull Request Guidelines